Origin and History

-In 1733, at the outbreak of the War of the Polish Succession (1733-35), the regiment took part in the siege of Kehl; in 1734, in the combat of Ettlingen and in the capture of Philisbourg; and in 1735, in the engagement of Klausen.
+In 1733, at the outbreak of the War of the Polish Succession (1733-35), the regiment took part in the siege of Kehl; in 1734, in the combat of Ettlingen and in the capture of Philipsburg; and in 1735, in the engagement of Klausen.

 In March 1742, during the War of the Austrian Succession (1740-48), the regiment was initially part of the 3rd Division of the Army of Bavaria which marched to Donauwörth.
 In May, one battalion was sent to Bohemia and later took part in the combat of Sahai and in the resupplying of Frauenberg before retiring to Prague where it was joined by the other battalion.
 The entire regiment then played an important role in the defence of Prague.
 In October, a battalion was sent to Leitmeritz where it was surrounded by the Austrians and taken prisoners.
 Meanwhile the other battalion evacuated Prague and retired towards the Rhine.
 In January 1743, the battalion arriving from Prague was redirected to Lille to replenish its ranks (then counting only 25 officers and 180 soldiers).
 In May of the same year, the battalion imprisoned at Brünn was freed.
 In July, the remnants of each battalion were converged in a single battalion.
-In 1744, the regiment was selected to take in the expedition in Scotland.
-Which was canceled.
+In 1744, the regiment was selected to take part in the expedition in Scotland.
+Which was cancelled.
 It then took part in the sieges of Menin, Ypres and Furnes.
 In 1745, it initially campaigned on the Rhine but was transferred to Flanders at the end of June, taking part in the sieges of Termonde and Ath.
 In 1746, it went to Bruxelles and occupied Anderlecht.
-It then fought in the Battle of Rocoux.
+It then fought in the battle of Rocoux.
 On November 13, 1746, the regiment was re-established at two battalions and sent to Provence.
 In 1747, it contributed to the conquest of the County of Nice.
 It was then recalled to Flanders.
 On November 15, 1748, the regiment was reduced to a single battalion.

-On March 10, 1749, the regiment incorporated troops from the disbanded Aunis Infanterie and thus re-established at two battalions..
+On March 10, 1749, the regiment incorporated troops from the disbanded Aunis Infanterie and was thus re-established at two battalions..

 During the Seven Years' War, the regiment ranked 53rd and was commanded by: